What is sequence of returns risk?

 Strategies to reduce sequence risk

-A bond tent is another approach: hold a higher allocation to bonds in the 5 years before and after retirement, then gradually shift back to equities over the following decade.
-This smooths returns at the most vulnerable period while maintaining long-run growth.
+- Bond tent — hold a higher allocation to bonds in the 5 years before and after retirement, then gradually shift back to equities over the following decade.

 How Monte Carlo simulation addresses sequence risk